Employment contract (FTE) and taxes in 2026

 How do tax overpayments arise and when am I entitled to a refund?
 Find out in the next article.

-FTE and tax returns: when to file and when is it worthwhile?
+When to file and when is it worthwhile?

 A similar situation arises if an employee has multiple employment agreements with different employers but has signed a tax declaration with only one of them.
 For the others, the tax is deducted without the possibility of claiming the discount.
 However, he can include this income in his tax return and claim the tax credits retrospectively, thereby obtaining a refund of part of the tax.